Close

 Menopause is a phase of life that every woman goes through, however, some manifest very intense symptoms that compromise their professional, family and private life.
 In these cases, the doctor may recommend hormone therapy, also known as hormone replacement, to relieve symptoms.
 In practice, this treatment consists of “replacing” estrogen and progesterone.

 However, it is important to seek professional assistance, as hormonal treatment can bring risks.
-In addition, hormonal therapy is contraindicated for women with uncontrolled hypertension or a history of breast cancer, stroke and stroke, among others.
+In addition, hormonal therapy is contraindicated for women with uncontrolled hypertension or a history of breast cancer, heart attack, and stroke, among others.

 An alternative for those who do not want or cannot use hormonal treatment, is to resort to options such as: